irfanghapar/Javascript-Programming/README.md

 # What You Should Know About This Repository

-This repo branch contains code for all sections of what we should know to develop in Javascript.
-I have created this from what I have learned.
+This repo branch contains code for all sections on what we should know to develop in Javascript.
+I have created this from scratch from what I have learned.

 I always use starter code to start each section, and **final code to compare it with my code whenever something doesn't work**!